'Bats frighten me. It's time my enemies share my dread.' — Bruce Wayne, Batman Begins (2005) (Warner Bros/Everett Collection)

 Committing oneself to an ideology, committing oneself to fighting an injustice, howsoever small and personal it’s felt, grants an individual something to fight for—their own causes and participation in wider movements.
 It’s not just about making our stories heard and offloading pain: it’s about understanding—understanding what justice means and appropriating the adversities that denies it; to take the upper hand against our weaknesses; to deploy our motives, as the directors of our emotions, to rationalise why some causes deserve precedence over others.

-Slave morality and ressentiment: Frederich Nietzche spoke of 'ascetic ideals' of self-discipline in On The Genealogy of Morals.
+Slave morality and ressentiment: Friedrich Nietzsche spoke of 'ascetic ideals' of self-discipline in On The Genealogy of Morals.
 He was critical of people who feed on them, for they are sources of guilt and bad conscience and breed too much resentment.
-Meaning should come from surviving, not suffering and punishment.
-These 'slaves' (people who are fuelled by their adversities), who seek to overturn the values and virtues of their 'masters' (man-made tyrannies such as God), exude 'repressed priestly vengefulness' and lack the power to be existentially fulfilled.
+Meaning should come from suffering and surviving, not self-punishment.
+'Man, the bravest animal and the one most accustomed to suffering, does not negate suffering in itself: he wants it, he even seeks it out, provided one shows him a meaning for it, a to-this-end of suffering.'
+The 'slaves', as people who try to negate their adversities, in contrast, who seek to overturn the values and virtues of their 'masters' (man-made tyrannies such as God), exude 'repressed priestly vengefulness' and lack the power to be existentially fulfilled.
 They revere themselves too much by indulging arrogance and weakness and exposing their weak wills and other 'poisonous', 'anti-life' concepts.
 If, instead, they searched for life-affirming individualistic freedoms, where man's salvation is himself, they could free themselves from their adversities' tortures.
-I disagree.
+I agree.
 To me, a life without a sense of suffering, lacks power.
 I'd feel hollowed out.
-I want to fight for something—not any old cause, like a popular political ideology or an obvious global cause action on by millions of other individuals already, but something personally felt.
+I also want to fight for something—not any old cause, like a popular political ideology or an obvious global cause action on by millions of other individuals already, but something personally felt.
 I feed from the adversity I've faced.
 I've learned to make something out of life in the face of nothing.
 Furthermore, the desire to be felt is a uniquely human gift which can bind our personal journeys together.
-In solidarity, as shared extensions of our own interests, we can feed on the same causes.
+In solidarity, as shared extensions of our own interests, we can feed on the same causes while, as Nietzsche says, fuelling personal meaning in suffering.

 In appropriating our own adversities and fighting for justice with them on scales bigger than ourselves we should concede that we’re rather individualistic creatures who primarily pursue their own interests.
 We focus on stamping out issues which are more relevant to us whilst staying wilfully ignorant of others which are less relevant to us, irrespective of the normative weight demanded by the moral question.
 Take some archetypes: a Western man arguing we should protect free speech on the Internet and a liberal woman campaigning to reduce the gender pay gap.
 Their issues matter because the individual authentically stands for them.
 There are probably compelling cases which are built on reason for them both (I’m intentionally staying neutral) but, frequently, I see people turn to these movements with zeal because their lives or livelihoods are being personally threatened.
 We see this behaviour a lot in the fights people choose.
 I know Muslims who hate racism, for good reason, but who are homophobic.
 Discrimination, then, to them, isn’t the problem: discrimination is their problem insofar as it affects them.